Frequently Asked Questions

 Do you have any resources about the SFA study that I can share with my organization?

 Yes!
-You can download our SFA for harm reduction workers fact sheet here (coming soon).
+You can download our SFA for harm reduction workers fact sheet here.